IRMVLab/CARFlow/README.md

 **Install pointnet2 library**

 Compile the furthest point sampling, grouping and gathering operation for PyTorch.
-We use operations from this [repo]([sshaoshuai/Pointnet2.PyTorch: A faster implementation of PointNet++ based on PyTorch. (github.com)](https://github.com/sshaoshuai/Pointnet2.PyTorch)).
+We use operations from this [repo](https://github.com/sshaoshuai/Pointnet2.PyTorch).

 ```
 cd pointnet2